-An employee is only entitled to medical facilities and benefits, But he cannot claim tax exemption under IT Act for the premium amount paid by the employer.
-However, it is also not added to the employee’s taxable salary for tax calculation.
+Employees cannot claim tax exemption under the Income Tax Act for the premium amount that the employer pays.
+However, this is also not added to the employee’s taxable salary for tax calculation.
 If the employee pays premiums for life and health insurance policies for themselves and their families, these will be tax-deductible.

-At the time of filing ITR Jatin assumes that this premium payment shown in his salary slip will be eligible for tax deduction under section 80D.
-However, as his tax advisor explains, the premium amount paid for group health insurance for employees cannot be included in either his taxable income or eligible deductions.
-Only the employer is eligible for deduction on the same.
+While filing his IT returns, Jatin assumes that this premium payment in his salary slip will be eligible for tax deduction under section 80D.
+However, his tax advisor explains that he cannot include the premium for a group health insurance scheme in either his taxable income or eligible deductions.

-Slicetake, on the other hand, has paid about Rs.
-138,000 in group health premium for the financial year 2016-17.
+Slicetake, on the other hand, has paid Rs 138,000 as corporate health insurance premium for the previous fiscal year.
 The company registers the amount as an employee benefit expense in their financial statements.
 The company estimates its net profit after deducting this premium amount.
 This effectively lowers the tax that Slicetake has to pay.

-While filing his annual ITR, Suraj, included this amount as taxable income under Income from Other Sources (as he could not find a head to fit the amount in) and paid the taxes accordingly.
+While filing his annual returns, Suraj, includes this amount as taxable income under ‘income from other sources’ (as he could not find another category that was suitable) and pays taxes accordingly.